cucumber/docs/content/introduction_to_cucumber_and_bdd.md

 behavior of the system evolves over time, the team is forced to evolve the documentation in parallel.

-Acceptance tests written in this style become more than just tests,they are executable specifications along with living documentation.
+Acceptance tests written in this style become more than just tests, they are executable specifications along with living documentation.

 # Living Documentation